lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 03:49 PM)_

+_Iris rolls her eyes and speaks plainly for the doctor._

 > His throat.
 He wants you to fix his throat.

 **WatchfulDrake** _(04-Sep-18 03:49 PM)_

-> Is there something wrong with your throat squoatling?
+> Is there something wrong with your throat, squoatling?

 **Zander** _(04-Sep-18 03:49 PM)_

+_Emmett points to his throat._

 > Bah!

 **WatchfulDrake** _(04-Sep-18 03:49 PM)_

-> I can examine it if needed
+> I can examine it if needed...

+_Hector crabwalks to Emmett, keeping an alert eye on Matieu._

 **Jelsafan0** _(04-Sep-18 03:49 PM)_

-> t!8ball does Iris look extremely threatening, despite not being very tall or strong?
+t!8ball Does Iris look extremely threatening, despite not being very tall or strong?

 **Tatsumaki** _(04-Sep-18 03:49 PM)_

-> 🎱 | Most likely,
+🎱 | Most likely, Jelsafan0.
-> Jelsafan0
-> .

 **Enchantingtable2013** _(04-Sep-18 03:49 PM)_

+> Okay, now that it's working...

+_Matieu turns away from Emmett and towards Sanya._

-> Okay, now that it's working, I need you to calm the fuck down.
+> I need you to calm the fuck down.

 **Brakia** _(04-Sep-18 03:49 PM)_

-> `I've stared gods in the eyes, Bird.
+> I've stared gods in the eyes, bird.
 I've killed kings and emperors.
-I've realized just who i am.
-I am Dread.` > `And You are Prey.`
+I've realized just who I am.
+I am Dread.

+**Brakia** _(04-Sep-18 03:49 PM)_

+_`Dread`: Sanya- er, Dread snarls at Matieu with a more foreboding aura than ever before._

+> `Dread`: And you are PREY.

 **Enchantingtable2013** _(04-Sep-18 03:50 PM)_

-> I don't give a fuck if you're dread or a bag of baby squoatlings.
+> I don't give a fuck if you're Dread or a bag of baby squoatlings.
-> I'M FAST AS FUCK BOII.
+> I'M FAST AS FUCK BOII!

+_Matieu runs around in circles to prove his point._

 **Jelsafan0** _(04-Sep-18 03:50 PM)_

 > WOULD!
 YOU!
 STOP!

+_Iris completely ignites her body, causing the nearby grass to singe._

 **Brakia** _(04-Sep-18 03:51 PM)_

+_`Dread`: Dread roars loudly, spitting up tar for a brief moment.
+The ground shakes._

-> `SHUT THE FUCK UP!`
+> `Dread`: SHUT THE FUCK UP!

 **WatchfulDrake** _(04-Sep-18 03:51 PM)_

 > I'm going to have to put you under for a while while i try to fix your throat.
 Do you trust me?

+_Hector pulls out some anesthestic syringes from his pack._

 **Enchantingtable2013** _(04-Sep-18 03:51 PM)_

-> NO YOU!
+_Matieu wobbles for a moment, but gains his footing and points at Dread angrily._

+> NO, YOU SHUT THE FUCK UP!

 **Jelsafan0** _(04-Sep-18 03:51 PM)_

-> Iris whirls on Sanya with her dagger raised and fire in her hand
+_Iris whirls on Sanya with her dagger raised and fire in her hand._

-**PlasmaPerson** _(04-Sep-18 03:51 PM)_

-> No u

 **Zander** _(04-Sep-18 03:51 PM)_

-> (He nods, but with an uncertainty.)
+_Emmett gives an uncertain nod and lies down on the ground for Hector._

 **Jelsafan0** _(04-Sep-18 03:51 PM)_